-CO2 binds with H2O and forms carbonic acid (H2CO3) which is acidic and decreases the pH.
-When a patient is retaining CO2 the blood will, therefore, become more acidic from the increase in carbonic acid.
-When a patient is ‘blowing off’ the CO2 there is less of it in the system than normal and the blood will become less acidotic and more alkalotic.
+CO2 binds with H2O and forms carbonic acid (H2CO3) which is an acid that will decrease pH.
+When a patient is retaining CO2 the blood will, therefore, become more acidic from the increased concentration of carbonic acid.
+When a patient is ‘blowing off’ CO2 there is less of it in the system and, as a result, the patient’s blood will become less acidotic and more alkalotic.

-The idea of ‘compensation’ is that the body can try and adjust other buffers to keep the pH within range.
-If the cause of the pH imbalance is from the respiratory system, the body can adjust the HCO3– to balance the pH and bring it back closer to the normal range.
-This works the other way around as well; if the cause of the pH imbalance is metabolic, the respiratory system can try and compensate by either retaining or blowing off CO2 to balance the metabolic problem (via increasing or decreasing alveolar ventilation).
+The idea of ‘compensation’ is that the body can try and adjust other buffers to keep the pH within the normal range.
+If the cause of the pH imbalance is from the respiratory system, the body can adjust the HCO3– to counterbalance the pH abnormality bringing it closer to the normal range.
+This works the other way around as well; if the cause of a pH imbalance is metabolic, the respiratory system can try and compensate by either retaining or blowing off CO2 to counterbalance the metabolic problem (via increasing or decreasing alveolar ventilation).

 So we need to ask ourselves:

-2. If abnormal, does this abnormality fit with the current pH (so if the CO2 is high, it would make sense that the pH was low, suggesting this was more likely a respiratory acidosis)
+If abnormal, does this abnormality fit with the current pH? (e.g. if the CO2 is high, it would make sense that the pH was low, suggesting this was more likely a respiratory acidosis)

-3. If the abnormality in CO2 doesn’t make sense as the cause of the pH (e.g. normal or ↓ CO2 and ↓ pH), it would suggest that the cause for the abnormality in pH is metabolic.
+If the abnormality in CO2 doesn’t make sense as the cause of the pH abnormality (e.g. normal or ↓ CO2 and ↓ pH), it would suggest that the underlying cause for the pH abnormality is metabolic.

 So we need to ask ourselves:

-2. If abnormal, does this abnormality fit with the current pH (↓HCO3– and acidosis)
+If abnormal, does this abnormality fit with the current pH? (e.g. ↓HCO3– and acidosis)

-3. If the abnormality doesn’t make sense as the cause for the deranged pH, it suggests the cause is more likely respiratory (which you should have already seen from the CO2)
+If the abnormality doesn’t make sense as the cause for the deranged pH, it suggests the cause is more likely respiratory (which you should have already known from your assessment of CO2)

 Metabolic acidosis with respiratory compensation